Published September 22, 2025 | Updated June 2, 2026

-Brandeis, the iconic, family-owned retail store based in downtown Omaha was responsible for the city’s first regional mall.
-Located at northwest corner of 72nd and Dodge Streets, The Crossroads Shopping Center opened five years after the much smaller, Center Mall.
+Brandeis, the iconic, family-owned retail store based in downtown Omaha, was responsible for the city’s first regional mall.
+Located at the northwest corner of 72nd and Dodge Streets, The Crossroads Shopping Center opened five years after the much smaller Center Mall.

-Designed by Leo A. Daly, the $10.5M Crossroads Shopping Center featured two, three-story anchor stores one of which was Brandeis and the other Sears and Roebuck.
-Sitting in between them was a single story row of two dozen smaller retailers.
-The fully enclosed mall also included a basement that housed the offices for the mall management.
+Designed by Leo A. Daly, the $10.5M Crossroads Shopping Center featured two three-story anchor stores, one of which was Brandeis and the other Sears and Roebuck.
+Sitting in between them was a single-story row of two dozen smaller retailers.
+The fully enclosed mall also included a basement that housed the offices for mall management.
+The mall opened in phases, beginning with Sears in August 1960, followed almost two months later by Brandeis, with the remaining tenants opening the following year.
+E. John was present for the grand opening alongside Governor Dwight Burney and Mayor Johnny Rosenblatt, watching as the ribbon was cut on a massive new store in the middle of nowhere.

-The Crossroads location was Brandeis first new building since it opened its flagship store at 16th and Douglas in 1906.
+The Crossroads location was Brandeis’s first new building since it opened its flagship store at 16th and Douglas in 1906.
 While business was slow at first, the gamble paid off and the location became profitable in its own right and led to even more new locations.
-The Crossroads included the “Seven Wonders of the Brandeis Shopping World” with its luxuriously-decorated women’s and men’s departments, youth section and a fountain court with sculpture and fountain and dining area.
+The Crossroads included the “Seven Wonders of the Brandeis Shopping World” with its luxuriously decorated women’s, men’s, and youth departments, as well as a fountain court that contained escalators and a fountain, in addition to a dining area.

-In addition to the anchor stores, other original tenants included Nebraska Clothing Company, S.S.
-Kresge Company, Baker Shoe Company, Helzbergs, Cooks Paint and Varnish, Occidental Building and Loan Association, Hallmark, Goldstein-Chapman, Natelson’s, Corbaley’s Shoes, Paris Hats, Musicland, Sol Lewis, Babytown, Dresher’s, Woolworth, Walgreen Drug and its Walgreen Grill counterpart among others.
+In addition to the anchor stores, Crossroads’s other tenants included S.S.
+Kresge Company, Helzbergs, Cooks Paint and Varnish, Occidental Building and Loan Association, Goldstein-Chapman, Musicland, Sol Lewis, Babytown, Woolworth, Walgreen Drug, and even a Walgreen Grill, among others.

-Crossroads Mall dominated the retail scene until Westroads Mall opened two and a half miles west in 1968.
-In the face of increased competition, Crossroads continued to evolve by adding new tenants to the mix and even built a new movie theater that operated from the basement from 1970 until 1986.
+From the time it opened, Crossroads Mall dominated the retail scene until Westroads Mall opened two and a half miles west in 1968.
+In the face of increased competition, Crossroads continued to evolve by adding new tenants to the mix and even built a movie theater that operated from the basement starting in 1970.
+By the time its president, E. John Brandeis, passed away in 1974, the retail chain had more than a dozen locations with Crossroads being its most successful.

-Crossroads completed a $35M renovation in 1988 that included the addition of a third anchor store in Dillard’s, two new wings that extended north and south, parking garage and a central food court beneath two white tents.
+Crossroads completed a $35M renovation in 1988 that included the addition of a third anchor store in Dillard’s, two new wings that extended north and south, a parking garage, and a central food court beneath two white tents.
 As a result, the mall expanded to more than 70 retailers.
-The mall underwent a second renovation 10 years later than was more cosmetic nature.
+The mall underwent a second renovation 10 years later that was more cosmetic in nature.

-The building was put up for sale in 2009 but instead of selling it, the owner defaulted on its mortgage causing it to go into foreclosure.
-The mall was subsequently sold and in 2010, Century Development Company, proposed a $390M mixed-use development called Crossroads Village.
-Its plan would retain the existing Target while relocating holdovers Sears, the last remaining anchor and Barnes & Noble to new buildings.
-In addition to retail, the plan called for luxury apartments, office space, hotel, fitness center, library and a central park.
+The building was put up for sale in 2009 but instead of selling it, the owner defaulted on its mortgage, causing it to go into foreclosure.
+The mall was subsequently sold, and in 2010, Century Development Company proposed a $390M mixed-use development called Crossroads Village.
+Its plan would retain the existing Target while relocating holdovers Sears, the last remaining anchor, and Barnes & Noble to new buildings.
+In addition to retail, the plan called for luxury apartments, office space, a hotel, a fitness center, a library, and a central park.
 After those plans failed to materialize, Sears and Barnes & Noble closed in 2019.

-With the exception of Target which had sealed off its entrance to the mall years earlier, tenants were given eviction notices and the mall was leveled in 2021 – more than 60 years after it first opened its doors to the public.
-While progress has been slow since that time, much of the infrastructure work including street grid was completed.
+With the exception of Target, which had sealed off its entrance to the mall years earlier, tenants were given eviction notices and the mall was leveled in 2021, more than 60 years after it first opened its doors to the public.
+While progress has been slow since that time, much of the infrastructure work, including the street grid, was completed.

 Its redevelopment saw new life in December after Woodbury Corporation took over.
-This summer they announced that its first tenant, Gamescape, would open in late 2027 or early 2028.
-Gamescape is a combination movie theater that includes bowling, an arcade, laser tag, ropes course and a full-service restaurant and bar.
+This summer, they announced that its first tenant, Gamescape, would open in late 2027 or early 2028.
+Gamescape is a combination movie theater that includes bowling, an arcade, laser tag, a ropes course, and a full-service restaurant and bar.
 It will sit on top of two levels of underground parking.
-Subsequent phases will including retail, multi-family housing, offices and a plaza.
+Subsequent phases will include retail, multi-family housing, offices, and a plaza.

 Content written by Omaha Exploration.
 Feel free to leave a comment or a suggestion.
 Until then, keep exploring!